rgm/read52/29-jeremy-ashkenas.md

 would read English.
 As you read code you have to constantly be keeping off little bits of it running in your head and executing it.
 Sort of monolithic.
 Whether or not someone stuck ** SOMETHING EACH LOOP **, you still have to pretend like you know what each does.
-So this creates an aesthetic effect when you read a well-written program.
+This creates an aesthetic effect when you read a well-written program.
 Because by reading it you're also sort of running it, and you learn how to perform the task that the program performs.
-So in a literal sense it shows you how to accomplish the task instead of telling you how to it, and this is part of the enjoyable feeling of reading a program that you don't understand.
+In a literal sense it shows you how to accomplish the task instead of telling you how to it, and this is part of the enjoyable feeling of reading a program that you don't understand.
 Because it's much more pedagogically complete than an